Skip to main content

 You are engineered for power.
 Your biology contains a blueprint for sustained performance and vitality that extends far beyond conventional timelines.
 The operating system for this extended, high-output life is skeletal muscle.
 Consider it the metabolic currency of longevity, the biological savings account from which you draw your resilience, your energy, and your cognitive sharpness.
 The amount of functional muscle you carry is a primary determinant of your healthspan, the period of life spent in good health.

 A silent decline begins around the age of thirty, a process known as sarcopenia.
-This age-related loss of and function proceeds at a rate of approximately three to eight percent per decade.
+This age-related loss of muscle mass and function proceeds at a rate of approximately three to eight percent per decade.
 This is not a passive event.
 It is a cascade of cellular signals that can be rewritten.

 A body with diminishing muscle mass loses its primary site for glucose disposal, creating a direct pathway to metabolic dysfunction.
 The architecture of your body begins to favor energy storage over energy expenditure, a fundamental shift that underpins many age-related conditions.